Careers for Philosophers

 The Philosophy Department encourages students to participate in the University’s eMentoring scheme, where current students are paired with recent alumni mentors from whom they can learn about specific careers.

 In a competitive field, a postgraduate degree will often give you the edge.
 Many of our graduates go on to further study, either in Sheffield or in other departments in the UK and abroad.
 The most common next step in postgraduate work is to take an MA and our department offers an MA in Philosophy (allowing you to specialise in any of a wide range of areas of the subject), and interdisciplinary MAs in Political Theory and Cognitive Studies.
 Sheffield has a very strong, yet friendly, graduate school, with one of the best programmes in the country; students often go straight on to a PhD from the MA.
 Staff can also advise on other Philosophy departments, for those thinking of leaving Sheffield after your first degree.

-Our Departmental careers advisor is Tom Cochrane, who would be happy to see you to discuss any questions you might have.
+Our Departmental careers advisor is Ryan Byerly, who would be happy to see you to discuss any questions you might have.